-The University of Georgia Residential Center in Cortona, Italy offers study abroad programs in Art and Art History during the Spring, Summer, and Fall academic terms.
-Additionally, it runs more concentrated programs during the month of May; these “Maymester” programs specialize in a variety of disciplines, including UGA in Italiano, Terry Business & Culture, Science and Art History, Viticulture and Enology, and Theatre.
+The UGA International Center in Cortona, Italy offers study abroad programs in Art and Art History during the Spring, Summer, and Fall academic terms.
+Additionally, it runs more concentrated programs during the month of May; these Maymester programs specialize in a variety of disciplines, including UGA in Italiano, Terry Business & Culture, Science and Art History, Viticulture and Enology, and Theatre.
 We also offer a Junemester opportunity, Terry Business & Image in Italy.

 Cortona is a hill town located in central Italy, in the region of Tuscany, approximately 65 miles from Florence, and 120 miles from Rome.
 Many visitors travel to Cortona from around the world, giving the town an unmistakably international flavor.
 Each year it hosts numerous concerts, festivals, performances, and exhibitions, and there is an active community of artists living in and around Cortona.